-Well with the latest windows 10 SFC Utility is integrated with Windows Resource Protection, which protects registry keys and folders as well as critical system files.
+Well with the latest Windows 10 system file checker Utility is integrated with Windows Resource Protection, which protects registry keys and folders as well as critical system files.
 So That while running This tool if any changes are detected to a protected system file, the modified file is restored from a cached copy located in the Windows folder itself.

 How To Run System File Checker Tool